Fractal x-ray edge problem at the critical point of the Aubry-Andr\'e model: Model and Approach

-Despite choosing $n=0.309$ based on this above criteria, we can still see the effects of fractal gap structure, even though this filling has the advantage that we never reach a large fractal gap up to system sizes of $L=10000$.
-To see this clearly we examine the energy difference of the first excited state above the Fermi energy, which is defined as $\delta E = E_{m+1} - E_{m}$ where $E_{m}=E_F$ is the Fermi energy for a given filling $n$ averaging over 10000 samples.
-If we are in a regime where the spectrum looks continuous, then $ \langle \delta E \rangle $ will vanish in the large $L$ limit (where $\langle \dots \rangle$ denotes an average over the phase in the quasiperiodic potential).
+Despite choosing $n=0.309$ based on the above criterion, we can still see the effects of fractal gap structure, even though this filling has the advantage that we never reach a large fractal gap up to system sizes of $L=10000$.
+To see this clearly, we examine the energy difference of the first excited state above the Fermi energy, which is defined as $\delta E = E_{i+1} - E_{i}$ where $E_{i}=E_F$ is the Fermi energy for a given filling $n$ and we average over 10000 samples.
+If we are in a regime where the spectrum looks continuous, then $ \langle \delta E \rangle $ will vanish in the large $L$ limit (where $\langle \dots \rangle$ denote an average over the random phases in the quasiperiodic potential).
 Whereas, if we fill up to the edge of a gap then $ \langle \delta E \rangle$ will be $L$-independent and saturate to a non-zero constant (which does not occur for $n=0.309$ for the system sizes we can reach here).
-As we can see in Fig.~\ref{fig:filling} in either phase away from the critical point, there is a clear power-law scaling with $L$, that goes like $\langle \delta E \rangle \sim1/L$.
-On the other-hand, at the critical point the fractal spectrum gives rise to a much richer structure, with a decay in $L$ that is no longer a clear power law.
+As we can see in Fig.~\ref{fig:filling} in either localized or delocalized phase away from the critical point, there is a clear power-law scaling with $L$, that goes like $\langle \delta E \rangle \sim1/L$.
+On the other hand, at the critical point the fractal spectrum gives rise to a much richer structure, with a decay in $L$ that is no longer a clear power law.
 As shown in Fig.~\ref{fig:filling}, for $\langle \delta E \rangle$ with $n=0.309$, we find different decay regions with different oscillation amplitudes.
-We attribute regimes of large oscillation in $\delta E$ to probing the fractal spectrum, whereas the regimes where the oscillations are substantially reduced with a decay that follows $\langle \delta E \rangle \sim1/L$ closely, are attributed to the system being well described by being in a band, and hence a metallic like response.
-On the other hand, the typical energy difference $\delta E_{\mathrm{typ}}\equiv \exp\langle \log\delta E \rangle$ we find always decreases with $L$, with a power law larger then the average value.
+We attribute regimes of large oscillation in $\delta E$ to probing the fractal gaps, whereas the regimes where the oscillations are substantially reduced with a decay that follows $\langle \delta E \rangle \sim1/L$ closely, are attributed to the system being well described by being in a band, and hence a ballistic metal like response.
+Meanwhile, we find that the typical energy difference $\delta E_{\mathrm{typ}}\equiv \exp\langle \log\delta E \rangle$ decreases with $L$, with a power law slightly larger than the average value.
 However, this response is very sensitive to our choice of filling and this structure changes if we deviate very slightly away from $n=0.309$ .
-In order to verify this, as discussed in Sec.~\ref{sec:sens}, we consider nearby fillings that reveal a rich fractal gap structure that is strongly dependent on the filling.
+In order to verify this, as discussed in Sec.~\ref{sec:sens}, instead of trying to increase $L$ even further we consider nearby fillings that reveal a rich fractal gap structure that is strongly dependent on the filling.